Ideas for Katrin

 One tool for everything:

-katrin command line tool is compiler, interpreter, shell, build system, formatter etc. in a single convenient place, like with Go.
+katrin command line tool is compiler, interpreter, shell, build system, formatter etc. in a single convenient place, like with Go, but less weird.

-katrin compile test.katrin compiles a single file into a binary.
+katrin c test.katrin) compiles a single file into a binary.

-katrin shell test.katrin starts an interactive shell with the file loaded.
+katrin shell test1.katrin ... starts an interactive shell with the files loaded.
 Just

 katrin starts a blank shell.